 To look at the full device version specifically, we find the service to still perform well, despite the speed losses.
 It will definitely protect your privacy and help you get around geo-restrictions.
 At the time of this review, we did not have any issues accessing content from other regions.
 The service may not offer all of the bells and whistles you might expect from other services, but at $5 a month, it works well and will definitely help you accomplish your goals.
 We say yes, the service provides a good value and will protect your privacy.

-Final Thoughts About Firefox Private Network
+Final Thoughts About Mozilla VPN

-The FPN browser and full VPN service have quite a bit of promise given the reputation of the Mozilla team.
+The Mozilla FPN browser and full VPN service have quite a bit of promise given the reputation of the Mozilla team.
 However, there are some issues that, at the time of this review, need to be fixed before we can provide you with a solid answer on it.
 Only time can tell if the factors that concern us will be addressed and how the Firefox Private Network will play out.
 In the meantime, Windows 10 users in the United States can sign up for the Firefox VPN beta to gain access to their network.
 The cost is $4.99 a month with credit card as the only payment option.